Skip to content

 Performing a network reset would also reset the carrier data, APNs, and WiFi passwords.
 However, with most of these data synced with your Apple ID, restoring them wouldn’t be much trouble.

-Turn off VPN
+Method 6: Turn off (cheap) VPN app

 Bottom Line